wp-plugins/schreikasten/readme.txt

 8. Tracking system to read comments from one user.

 == Changelog ==

+= 0.13.107 =
+* Solved bug with blacklist that blocks even non blacklisted PC's when number of allowed comments were set to 0 (None).

 = 0.13.106 =
 * Solved bug with pop-up message.